-Though the games were held at the height of the Mediterranean summer (against medical advice) they were a spectacular success.
+Though the Rome games were held at the height of the Mediterranean summer (against medical advice) they were a spectacular success.

 The unknown Bikila, barefoot and untroubled, led home the marathon runners to win the first track and field gold medal ever to go to Africa.

-46 year old Australian horseman Bill Roycroft, left his hospital bed – he had broken his collarbone in a fall – and helped Laurie Morgan and Neale Lavis to victory over the cream of the world’s riders in the Three-Day Equestrian Event for teams.
+46-year-old Australian horseman Bill Roycroft left his hospital bed – he had broken his collarbone in a fall – and helped Laurie Morgan and Neale Lavis to victory over the cream of the world’s riders in the Three-Day Equestrian Event for teams.